dinajourney/Sales-Performance-Overview-and-Trend-Breakdown/README.md

 London generated the highest revenue among all customer locations.

-The presence of multiple high-performing cities across different regions indicates a geographically diversified customer base.

 ---

-# Insights
+# Business Insights

-* Revenue is heavily dependent on the Bikes category, which contributes nearly all company sales.
+* Revenue is highly concentrated in the Bikes category
-* Mountain bike and road bike products are the primary revenue drivers.
+* Product sales are dominated by Mountain and Road Bike products
-* Revenue growth in 2025 was driven largely by a substantial increase in transaction volume.
+* Revenue growth in 2025 was driven by a significant increase in order volume
-* Sales consistently strengthen toward the end of the year, particularly during the fourth quarter.
+* Strong year-end seasonality suggests opportunities for targeted Q4 campaigns
-* Revenue contribution is balanced between male and female customers.
+* Revenue contribution is balanced across customer genders
-* Geographic performance is distributed across multiple international cities, reducing reliance on a single market.
+* Geographic revenue is diversified across multiple cities

 ---